-Voted the world's most influential wine critic in polls in the US, France and internationally in 2018, Jancis views herself as a wine writer rather than a wine critic.
+Voted the world's most influential wine critic in polls in the US, France and internationally in 2018, editor in chief Jancis views herself as a wine writer rather than a wine critic.
 She writes daily for JancisRobinson.com and weekly for the Financial Times.
 She is founder-editor of The Oxford Companion to Wine, co-author with Hugh Johnson of The World Atlas of Wine (4.7 million copies sold just before the 8th edition was published in October 2019) and co-author of Wine Grapes, each of these books recognised as a standard reference worldwide.
 The 24-Hour Wine Expert (2017) is a slim paperback guide to the practical essentials of wine.

 She travels all over the world to conduct wine events – often for the global literacy initiative Room to Read - and in 2018 launched her own hand-made, dishwasher-friendly, ideal wine glass.
 In 1984 she was the first person outside the wine trade to pass the rigorous Master of Wine exams and in 2003 she was awarded an OBE by Her Majesty the Queen, on whose cellar she now advises.
 In one week in April 2016 she was presented with France's Officier du Mérite Agricole, the German VDP's highest honour and, in the US, her fourth James Beard Award.
 She now has six, including being the only wine writer elevated to the James Beard Cookbook Hall of Fame.

 She loves and lives for wine in all its glorious diversity, generally favouring balance and subtlety over sheer mass.

 See Jancis Robinson – the long version for more detail.

 See Where to find us for details of current events, publications and broadcasts.

 See Site history for details of the evolution of JancisRobinson.com.

 See this 20th anniversary video of Jancis.